Are you the Undergraduate of the Year for Excellence Through Adversity?

 We’re searching UK universities to find the outstanding Undergraduate of the Year for Excellence Through Adversity.
 We are looking for somebody who demonstrates resilience, faces challenges head on and isn't afraid to think differently.

-A ten-week paid summer internship commencing June/July 2021, an Apple watch, Rolls-Royce branded gifts and a ‘day in the life of a senior manager’, a fantastic opportunity to shadow a leader for the day.
+You could win a ten-week paid summer internship commencing June/July 2022, an Apple watch, Rolls-Royce branded gifts and a ‘day in the life of a senior manager’, a fantastic opportunity to shadow a leader for the day.

 - be an undergraduate at a university in the UK